Skip to main content

 });

-You can find the whole codebase on GitHub.
+You can grab the whole codebase on GitHub.

-To install npm install && bower install and to launch run npm start.
+To install: npm install && bower install.
+To launch: npm start.